 Coming from such a difficult background has made Nadia Nadim into a compassionate human being first and a world-class footballer second.

-She speaks 11 languages fluently and has attended medical school at Aarhus University, with the aim of becoming a doctor after her playing career is over.
+She speaks 11 languages fluently and has attended medical school at Aarhus University, recently becoming a doctor.

 "I came to a refugee camp where there was access to sports … and I felt like I could be a child again."@PSG_Feminines forward @nadia_nadim tells @AmandaDCNN about the club's new partnership with @KLABUofficial, which aims to reach thousands of refugee children through sport. pic.twitter.com/hPYH5qZI9T